Code-Institute-Submissions/artontray-PROJECT3/README.md

       * **Score Tab**
-        * Verify that an registered user always appears on the tab score
+        * Verify that an registered user always appears on the tab score even not in top5 players.

         ![Score tab](assets/images/readme-images/scoretab1.png)